Georg Endress

-Georg H. Endress (9 January 1924, in Freiburg im Breisgau, Germany – 14 December 2008, in Arlesheim, Switzerland) was a German-Swiss entrepreneur in the area of measurement and control technology, and founder of the company Endress+Hauser.
+Georg H. Endress (9 January 1924 – 14 December 2008) was a German-Swiss entrepreneur in the area of measurement and control technology, and founder of the company Endress+Hauser.

 Life and work

-Georg Endress was born the son of a factory director.
-As a young man he moved to Zagreb with his family, where he went to school.
-He attended further schools in Basle (Switzerland) where he passed school-leaving exams, and then took an apprenticeship as a mechanic, after which he studied engineering in Zürich.
+Georg Endress was born on 9 January 1924 in Freiburg im Breisgau.
+He was born the son of a factory director.
+At the age of 7, his family moved to Zagreb, where he started school.
+He attended further schools in Basel (Switzerland) where he passed school-leaving exams, and then took an apprenticeship as a mechanic, after which he studied engineering in Zürich.